JamesChevalier/basis/README.md

 Replace all the instances of 'basis' and 'Basis' with your app's name, using either all lowercase letters when replacing 'basis' and only the first letter uppercase when replacing 'Basis'.
 These are the files that should contain instances that need to be replaced (but you're better off doing a find/replace across all files in your text editor):

 * .rvmrc
-* config.ru
-* Rakefile
 * app/views/layouts/application.html.erb, in title tag
 * config/application.rb
 * config/database.yml
-* config/deploy.rb
-* config/deploy/production.rb
-* config/deploy/staging.rb
 * config/environment.rb
 * config/environments/development.rb
 * config/environments/production.rb
 * config/environments/test.rb
-* config/initializers/secret_token.rb
 * config/initializers/session_store.rb
-* config/mongoid.yml (if using Mongoid)
-* config/routes.rb

 Remove `Gemfile.lock` from the `.gitignore` file.

+Edit this line from `config/initializers/devise.rb`:

+`config.mailer_sender = 'please-change-me-at-config-initializers-devise@example.com'`

+Configure Errbit in `config/initializers/errbit.rb`.

-If you're not staying open-source, you'll probably want to:
+If you're not staying open-source, you'll probably want to remove the `.travis.yml` file

-* Remove the first three lines from the `spec/spec_helper.rb` file
-* Remove the `coveralls` gem from `Gemfile`
-* Remove the `.travis.yml` file

 ### Commands To Run

 * `bundle install`
 * `rake secret`
-    * Replace the secret_token in `config/initializers/secret_token.rb` with the result of this command
+    * Replace the secret_key_base in `config/secrets.yml` with the result of this command
 * `rake db:create`
-* `rails g foundation:install`
-    * This will ask to replace some files - use `d` to compare the differences & make your own intelligent decisions

 ### Testing